tripzilch/config/linux-packages.md

 ### Tweak Desktop Environment / Window Manager

 Global **keyboard shortcuts!** In MATE, go to `System > Preferences > Keyboard Shortcuts`, but most DE will have this.
-Remember the "Windows-key" is called "Super" or sometimes "Mod4" on Linux.
+Remember the "Windows-key" is called `Super` or sometimes `Mod4` on Linux.
 It's a great modifier for global keyboard shortcuts because not many applications use it.
 Here's some more ideas (but only bother if you'll actually use them).

-Both Ctrl+Alt+T and Super+T should open a terminal in some way (at least one of them probably already does, by default).
+Both `Ctrl+Alt+T` and `Super+T` should open a terminal in some way (at least one of them probably already does, by default).

-Super+Up to maximize the window vertically and Super+Right to maximize horizontally.
+Set `Super+Up` to maximize the window vertically and `Super+Right` to maximize horizontally.

-Test and make a note what are the shortcuts for "Move window" and "Resize window" (I left them at the defaults, which was alt+F7 and alt-F8).
+Test and make a note what are the shortcuts for "Move window" and "Resize window" (I left them at the defaults, which was `alt+F7` and `alt-F8`).
 This will come in handy one day for sure when one of your windows acts up totally wonky.

-Test Alt+mousedrag or Super+mousedrag (anywhere) on a window.
+Test `Alt+mousedrag` or `Super+mousedrag` (anywhere) on a window.
 One of the two should drag the window around, even if you grab it somewhere other than the title bar.
 If not, jump to the settings or search online and make it happen.

-Ctrl-L is a very useful shortcut that works in many different dialogs and applications.
+`Ctrl-L` is a very useful shortcut that works in many different dialogs and applications.
 It focuses and places the cursor in the Address or Location Bar, so you can type an url or file path (often with autocomplete).
-It often works even if there is no Location Bar, instead a path made of "breadcrumb trail" buttons, press ctrl-L and it'll change to a proper text input Location bar.
-Works in most Open/Save dialogs, File Explorers, Browsers, etc. Occasionally if it's not ctrl-L, it might be F6 (which *toggles* focus between Address Bar and webpage in Firefox).
+It often works even if there is no Location Bar, instead a path made of "breadcrumb trail" buttons, press `ctrl-L` and it'll change to a proper text input Location bar.
+Works in most Open/Save dialogs, File Explorers, Browsers, etc. Occasionally if it's not `ctrl-L`, it might be F6 (which *toggles* focus between Address Bar and webpage in Firefox).

-I like to key Alt+Super+2/3/5/6/0 to the commands `redshift -O2300/3400/5200/6500` and `redshift -x` to quickly adjust the colour temperature of my screen.
+I like to key `Alt+Super+2`/`3`/`5`/`6`/`0` to the commands `redshift -O2300`/`-O3400`/`-O5200`/`-O6500` and `redshift -x` to quickly adjust the colour temperature of my screen.

 Set your **Compose key!** This is so much more useful than the "International Keyboard" option offered on other OSes.
-In MATE, go to System > Preferences > Keyboard > Layouts > Options... > Position of Compose key.
-Set it to "Pause".
-When was the last time you used Pause?
+In MATE, go to `System > Preferences > Keyboard > Layouts > Options... > Position of Compose key`.
+Set it to `Pause`.
+When was the last time you used `Pause`?
 Yeah.
-Now you can do Pause, c, = top produce €.
-Or Pause, e, " to produce ë.
+Now you can do `Pause`, `c`, `=` top produce `€`.
+Or `Pause`, `e`, `"` to produce `ë`.
 Many intuitive defaults are preconfigured and you can pretty much guess the combo to produce some character (multiple "obvious" combos are mapped to the same glyph).
 See [here](http://fsymbols.com/keyboard/linux/compose/) and [here](http://makandracards.com/makandra/1030-insert-an-ndash-and-other-special-characters-using-the-compose-key-on-linux) for more info or if you can't find the option on your DE of choice.

 ### zsh configuration